turingschool/curriculum/source/projects/tag_cloud_refactoring.markdown

 The first commit on the application was made in 2006.
 It currently has well over 200 forks, and is still under active development.
 The version you will be working on is a snapshot from March 2013.

+The project will be developed in 11 iterations.

 <div class="note">
 <p>This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions, please <a href="https://github.com/JumpstartLab/curriculum/blob/master/source/projects/tag_cloud_refactoring.markdown">submit them to the project on Github</a>.</p>